Several years ago I got this message from Mandy, one of my favorite boy moms:

 Boys get more expensive as they get older.
 Open a high-yield savings account when they are young for later.
 Buy them junk now, because they’ll probably break it anyway.

 St. Nicholas Day is officially December 6, but we celebrated him and it according to our schedule, and no one was the wiser until our sons were old enough to cut us some slack for tricking them.

 4. Make your giving reach beyond your family.

 But go easy on your kids in this regard.
 I remember one year asking our boys to choose one of their toys to give away.
 We asked them to make it a favorite or near-favorite.
 One son, who was too young to comprehend sacrifice, much less make one, found a broken pez dispenser, sans the pez, in the bottom of the toy box.
 He held it out to us with a funny mixture of pride and disgrace on his face.
 I’m ashamed to say I expressed disappointment in this—which is difficult for a child to separate from disappointment in him.
 I’ve since realized radical generosity toward others is better modeled than required when your kids are small.
 Or anytime, for that matter.

 5. Make it taste good.

 My almost-30-year-old son cannot do Christmas without gingerbread, his wife tells me.
 It’s probably kind of sick, but this fact makes me feel significant.
-Start here for ideas!
+(Start here for holiday recipe ideas!)